antonidag/myblog/content/en/posts/bicep-what-if/index.md

   }
 }
 ```
-This bicep template will deploy a `Storage Account` of some kind, depending on the parameters used as input.
+This Bicep template will deploy a `Storage Account` of some type, depending on the parameters used as input.

-Create a other file and name it `main.bicepparm`.
-A bicepparm file are used for parameterize your `main.bicep` template:
+Create a other file `main.bicepparm`. `.bicepparm` files are used to parameterize your `main.bicep` template:
 ```
 using './main.bicep'